amanpandey2101/Shopify/SLIDESHOW_PARALLAX_GUIDE.md

 1. **Background gaps**: The system automatically scales backgrounds to prevent gaps
 2. **Text readability**: Overlays are automatically applied for better text contrast
 3. **Alignment issues**: Check that your slide content is properly centered
+4. **Content overlap**: Adjust background overlay opacity if content is hard to read

 ## What Was Fixed